SAP-samples/btp-onboarding/docs/SAP-Joule-for-Consultants-Custom-Knowledge/blog/enhance-sap-joule-for-consultants-with-custom-knowledge-grounding.md

 > **Note:** `AI-Resource-Group` is not available as a predefined value in the value help — enter the key name manually.

-> **Note:** Optionally, add the AI Core subaccount ID to the destination **Description**.
+> **Note:** Optionally, add the ID of the subaccount in which AI Core was instantiated to the destination **Description**.
 This makes it easier to identify the source later, for example when several sources are listed in the SAP Joule for Consultants Console.

 ![Destination configuration form with OAuth2ClientCredentials authentication, Token Service URL, URL, and the three additional properties filled in](../4-connection-to-j4c/images/destination-service-create-destination.png)